-Total number of students with special educational needs at college/setting: 58 Total number of students receiving additional learning support: 58
+Total number of students with special educational needs at college/setting : 59 Total number of students receiving additional learning support: 59

-The kinds of special educational needs for which provision is made.
+1. The kinds of special educational needs for which provision is made.

-All Saints C of E Primary School is a mainstream primary school of children 4-11 years that recognises:
+All Saints C of E Primary School is a welcoming and inclusive mainstream Primary School for children from 4 - 11 years in Coalville, Northwest Leicestershire.